 This post is part of a series on problems I've encountered with financial advisers and my day 2 blog post for the #YourTurnChallenge.
-This article may contain affiliate links; there's a possibility I could earn income when you click through one of these links and sign up for an account, make a purchase, etc. This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.
+Disclosure: This article contains affiliate links, which generate income for this free website at no additional cost to you.
+This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 One of the first advisers my husband and I consulted was a referral from a trusted professional (CPA).
 This financial adviser was associated with a large network with deep resources.
 However, though we were looking for customized advice, we received general guidance.